nexuss0781/nexuss0781/README.md

 ---

-#### FTP-Client — Enterprise File Transfer Without the 3 AM Call

-Zero-copy I/O across Linux, Windows, and macOS.
-TLS 1.3 with certificate pinning.
-Concurrent uploads with configurable thread pools.
-Circuit breakers with per-host failure handling and exponential backoff.
-MODE Z compression.
-C++ core with a frozen C ABI and first-class Python bindings via cffi.
-The enterprise runs on systems that move files reliably at odd hours.
-This is one that does.

----

 #### Nexuss Chat, codespacehub (GitPHP), Nexuss-Media, Nexuss-Playground

 **Nexuss Chat**: Real-time messaging with presence status, typing indicators, group communication, and file sharing with encryption.
 It works and does not announce itself.